 The main benefit of a one-bedroom over a studio is that they tend to be larger and more private.
 This is a huge incentive for couples as it means more space, more storage, and greater comfort.
 By contrast, studios can feel far more cramped, with the close quarters being pretty aggravating and tedious when you have to share it with someone.
 Just ask anyone who’s had to share a room with someone in college!

-For anyone working from home, a one-bedroom can also make that much easier.
+A one-bedroom can also make that much easier for anyone working from home.
 True, you can work perfectly fine from a studio.
 But being confined to the same surroundings every day can start to wear on you after a while.
 With an extra room, you’ll have much more flexibility for changing your surroundings every so often and creating a barrier between “work-space” and “leisure-space.”